Adam Breneman

-Playing career

-High school
+High school career

 Breneman attended Cedar Cliff High School in Camp Hill, Pennsylvania.
 At Cedar Cliff, he was ranked as the best tight end recruit in the country by ESPN and was rated a five-star recruit by Scout.com.
-He received scholarship offers from more than 30 schools before committing to play collegiately at Penn State University.
+He received scholarship offers from more than 30 schools before committing to play college football at Pennsylvania State University.

+Breneman's younger brother, Grant, went on to become the quarterback for the Cedar Cliff Colts, starting as a sophomore in the 2014-2015 school year, until his graduation in 2017.

 Breneman is the all-time leader in receiving by a tight end in Pennsylvania Interscholastic Athletic Association history.
 He is also the all-time leading receiver in Cedar Cliff history, holding the school records for career yards, receptions, and receiving touchdowns, as well as every single-season receiving record.
 In his three seasons of varsity football at Cedar Cliff, he totaled 144 receptions, 2,244 yards, and 23 touchdowns.